rachelouye/rachelouye.github.io/essays/replacingbrain.md

   <img width="500px" src="/img/Example2.png" class="img-thumbnail" >
 </div>

-Whereas where you can enhance the Question and contents regarding the question to produce a better and correct outcome: please give me a javascript code that numEvenNums().
+Whereas you can enhance the question and contents regarding the topic to manipulate the outcome you want: please give me a javascript code that numEvenNums().
 This function takes an array of numbers, and returns a number indicating the number of even numbers (i.e. divisible by two) in the original list of numbers
 Output:

 <div class="text-center p-4">